-This new flood of inventory could also have a cooling effect on home prices across the metro area, and especially within Seattle and Bellevue.
+A new flood of inventory could have a cooling effect on home prices across the metro area, and especially within Seattle and Bellevue.

 For the last few years, this region has experienced a supply-and-demand imbalance that has led to skyrocketing home values.
 This in turn has created affordability issues for a large portion of the population.

 Population growth is a contributing factor in all of this.
 From 2011 to 2016, the Seattle metro area’s population grew by 8.5%.
 That was more than double the national growth rate of 3.7% during that same period of time.